<h:inputText id="quantity"

 expressions can only read data; they cannot write the data back to the

 data source.
-Therefore, expressions used with rendered
+Therefore, expressions used with rendered attributes can

 use the arithmetic operators and literals that rvalue expressions can